Metaswitch/clearwater-readthedocs/Cacti.md

 5.  login (admin/admin) and set a new password
 6.  modify configuration by
     1.  going to Devices and deleting "localhost"
-    2.  going to Settings-\>Poller and set "Poller Type" to "spin" and "Poller Interval" to "Every Minute"
+    2.  going to Settings-\>Poller and set "Poller Type" to "spine" and "Poller Interval" to "Every Minute"
     3.  going to Data Templates and, for each of "ucd/net - CPU Usage -
         \*" set "Associated RRA's" to "Hourly (1 Minute Average)" and